 Quentin passed away on December 27, 2019.
 Preceding him in death are his parents George and Lena, wife Rita, and brother Carnie.

 Left to carry on his legacy are his children and grandchildren: Clint (Paula) Anderson and Grant; Cherri (Jeff) Vos, Quency and Chania; sister-in-law Joyce Anderson; nieces, nephews and friends will cherish his memory.

 Memorials may be given in Quentin’s name to the Ellston American Legion or the Ellston United Methodist Church.

-To send flowers to Quentin's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Quentin Anderson, please visit our floral store.